KoutoukidisPanagiotis/everything-chess-shop-backend/README.md

 ## Related Projects

 This backend application is designed to work with a front-end application, which is located in another repository.
-You can find the front-end application here: [Front-end Repository](https://github.com/yourusername/frontend-repo)
+You can find the front-end application here: https://github.com/KoutoukidisPanagiotis/everything-chess-shop-frontend

 Please follow the instructions in the front-end repository to set it up and run it alongside this backend application.